 In general, each piece of “better advice” draws upon these diet and health principles:

 - Meet your macronutrient needs micronutrient-dense foods.
 In other words, cut out the processed foods and eat more whole foods.
-Some of the most micronutrient-dense whole foods are eggs, low-carb vegetables, seafood, and organ meats like beef liver.
+Some of the most micronutrient-dense whole foods are eggs, low-carb vegetables, avocados, seafood, and organ meats like beef liver.